-The park was originally a residence of the Naitō family during the Edo period.
-It was later converted into a garden and opened to the public in 1949.
+Originally a residence of the Naitō family during the Edo period, it was later converted into a garden and opened to the public in 1949.
 Today, the park covers an area of 144 acres and features a wide variety of landscapes, including traditional Japanese gardens, French gardens, and English gardens.

 - Shinjuku Gyoen National Garden is one of Tokyo’s largest and most popular parks.

 - The park covers an area of 144 acres and features a wide variety of landscapes.

 - It offers visitors a peaceful oasis away from the hustle and bustle of Tokyo life.